Shrimp Stuffed Peppers2012-11-03

 - Servings : 4 6

 - Add to Recipe Box

-Looking for a simple dish that would be great for Weight Watchers?
-This dish has it.
+A simple dish that would be great for Weight Watchers..
 You are sure to get your vegetables for the day with this dish.
 Shrimp are also very healthy for you to eat in a regular diet.
 Most Cajuns favor Gulf Shrimp.
 The thing to remember is that wild caught shrimp get their flavor from what they feed on and what they eat will depend on what part of the ocean they are caught in.